 Because telecardiology is more accessible, it can help reduce the number of missed cardiac events, treat and monitor long-term heart issues, and decrease door-to-balloon time.

 Telecardiology also helps on-site primary care doctors treat patients more confidently and with an expert on their side.
-This can also help ease the burden to on-site cardiologists.
+This can also help ease the burden for on-site cardiologists.
 Consider this: 75% of analyzed chronic chest pain referrals from GPs were actually non-cardiac issues.
 Telecardiology can help GPs properly diagnose and refer those who truly need it.

 Telecardiology is also being used with mobile health apps like Cardiogram for the Apple Watch.
 This product pairs heart monitoring data with machine learning to track heart rate patterns over time in order to predict stroke or heart attacks before they start.
 In the future, apps like Cardiogram could help telecardiologists remotely monitor patient health.